varugheseben/edurek-data_science/DataScience/Probability/Introduction.md

 3. **1(100%)**: The event is a certainty
    Example: Sun is rising tomorrow

-## Different terms to understand probaility
+## Different terms to understand probability

 1. **Experiment**: An action or process that has an uncertain outcome (e.g., tossing a coin, rolling a die, drawing a card).